 Does your company have what it takes to win over this generation?
-Right now, they make up the majority of the workforce, so it is worth your while trying to understand how to attract them and get your recruitment and selection processes up to speed.
+Right now, they make up the majority of the workforce, so it is worth to understand how to attract them and get your recruitment and selection processes up to speed.

 Who are millennials?